NOSE.

 Technically, a hump can be reduced in isolation.
 But the nose is an integrated structure.
 Reducing the bridge height without adjusting the tip often creates an imbalance where the tip appears too prominent or under-rotated relative to the new profile line.
 Most patients who come in wanting “just the bump removed” end up agreeing at consultation that minor tip work would give a more harmonious result.

 There is also the question of non-surgical options.
 Injectable fillers can camouflage a mild dorsal hump by filling the areas above and below it, creating a straighter profile.
-This is temporary (12–18 months), doesn't actually remove the hump, and adds volume to a nose rather than reducing it.
+This is temporary (12 to 18 months), doesn't actually remove the hump, and adds volume to a nose rather than reducing it.
 I don't offer non-surgical rhinoplasty because I believe it creates unrealistic expectations and delays patients from pursuing the definitive surgical correction they actually want.

 Recovery after dorsal hump removal

-The bridge profile is visible almost immediately once the splint is removed — unlike tip work, where swelling obscures the result for months.
+The bridge profile is visible almost immediately once the splint is removed, unlike tip work, where swelling obscures the result for months.
 This makes dorsal hump removal one of the most immediately gratifying rhinoplasty procedures.
 What you see at one week is close to the final result, with minor refinement over the following months as residual swelling resolves.

 Dorsal Hump Removal FAQ